-In this modern world, the meaning of ‘marriage’ has changed completely.
+Sri Lankan weddings are an experience and a ceremony that involves days of preparation.
 What was once limited to a divine alliance between two individuals has now become an extravagant affair!
 People from the Indian subcontinent, especially, have made it look grandiose.

-When it comes to elaborate weddings celebrated with much pomp, the traditional Sri Lankan culture of the wedding cannot be given a miss.
+When it comes to weddings celebrated with much pomp, the traditional Sri Lankan wedding culture cannot be given a miss.

-Just like India, Sri Lanka is a confluence of many religions including Hindus, Muslims, Buddhists and Christians.
-During ancient times, Sinhalese marriage laws were similar to those prescribed in the Hindu laws.
-However, with the advent of Buddhism in the island in the 3rd century B.C, the marriage laws and customs, and the legal position of women underwent a significant change and improvement.
+To go further in time, a Sinhalese marriage had similar laws to those practiced in the Hindu laws.
+However, as Buddhism expanded on the island in the 3rd century B.C, the marriage laws and customs, and the legal position of women underwent a drastic change and improvement.

 Also Read: Sri Lanka Travel-An experience like none

-In this blog, we will take you through the customs, traditions and culture of a Sri Lankan wedding.
+Following are the customs, traditions, and culture of a Sri Lankan wedding.

-Once the time for the wedding has been finalised by the priest or astrologer, the Poruwa ceremony takes place.
+Once the nekatha for the wedding has been finalised by an astrologer or priest, the Poruwa ceremony commences as per that.
 A traditional Sinhala-Buddhist marriage ceremony is known as Poruwa siritha.

 The decorations for a Poruwa ceremony include an elegantly adorned altar that is elevated from the ground.
 It is generally made of four wooden pillars and an overhanging roof.

-During the ceremony, the bride and the groom walk up together to the Poruwa, leading with their right feet and facing the guests.
-The guests are divided based on their relationship with the couple.
-The bride’s side is seated on the right side while the groom’s side on the left.
+As the ceremony starts, the bride and the groom walk up together to the Poruwa, leading with their right feet and facing the guests.
+The guests are seated separately based on their relationship with the couple.
+Generally, the bride’s side is seated on the right side while the groom’s side on the left.

 Also Read: Mirissa’s Secret Beach